 Cubbies are located in the hallway.
 Students are asked to leave their bags and shoes in these cubbies to reduce clutter in the studios.
 All clothing and shoes brought to the studio should be marked with the name of the student.
 Please bring all personal items in a bag that closes securely.
 Loose items are liable to get lost or picked up accidentally by another child.

-Lost and Found items are placed on the bottom shelf of the changing table in the lobby.
+Lost and Found items are in a box in the lobby.
 We discard unlabeled, unclaimed items at the end of EACH MONTH.
 We are NOT RESPONSIBLE for lost items.
 PLEASE DO NOT BRING VALUABLE ITEMS TO THE STUDIO.

 *Older students who carry a purse are allowed to bring their purse into the studio with them during class.